jojijacobk/Node.js-Knowledge/README.md

 ```
 - All Node.js APIs are designed to work asynchronously.
 In Node.js asynchrony is facilitated using callbacks.
 So every Node.js APIs support callback.

+### Advantages of Node.js
+- It is used for asynchrounous, event driven, non blocking, I/O bound, single process-single threaded programming.

+If you application program involves performing actions based on a lot of events such as user interactions (like a webpage), or I/O (file read/write, disk access) - these actions can work asynchronously making use of event loop like in the browser.
+In a browser while javascript functions are executed in the call stack, any other events occuring gets queued in the event loop.
+For eg: a user click, or a setTimeout event, or a web page document ready etc gets queued into the event loop, and they are moved into the call stack when current tasks in call stack is finished.
+Similarly, in Node.js there is only a single process and single thread - which is used to execute the application.
+While the application is built foundationally using asynchrounous APIs, all those gets queued into the event loop.
+Hence, this wouldn't block the main application.

+Node.js application can be best illustrated as a restaurant.
+Where, there is only a single waiter who is super efficient to serve every tables fastly and passes instructions to the Chef at kitchen swiftly.
+Chef is the callstack which actually performs CPU intesive operations.

 #### Node.js core modules
 - `globals`
   - `__filename`